The Best Home Edit Tips to Organize Your Study Space

 Keep the items you use the most the easiest to reach.
 Put like items – pens, paper, paper clips – together.
 (I have more ideas for your desk here.)
 If you can, ROYGBIV your supplies!

 While acrylic dividers and bins from Container Store are lovely, they can be pricey.
-Amazon is a great palace to grab something cheaper – just be sure to measure your space before you order.
+Amazon is a great place to grab something cheaper – just be sure to measure your space before you order.
 I also love the Dollar Store and the Dollar section at Target for cheap organizing solutions.
 Also, don’t forget to shop your own house.
 There might have an unused bin or box you can snag for your own space.

 Any good organizing requires upkeep.
 Schedule a time every week to spruce it up.
 Throw out the dried glue sticks and reorganize that lower drawer.
 These small actions will keep your space working for you AND looking great!